Skip to main content

 Virtual Live Classes – On Zoom

-What you will need: Dumbbells weighing 2-8 pounds and a yoga mat.
+What you will need: A yoga mat.

 Join Zoomnew window Meeting

-15-Minute Movement Break
+Stretch Movement Break

 Includes movements and stretches from the Arthritis Foundation to increase mobility, help your joints, and support your overall well-being.